top of page

 Reject and Resubmit the Journal of Finance

-Presentation: HEC Paris Entrepreneurship Workshop (2021), NFN Young Scholars Workshop (2021), SFA (2022), HKUST (2021), UW Foster (2021), SSE (2021), Warwick (2021), CUHK Shenzhen (2021), University of Gothenburg (2022), EasternFA (2023), CES North America Conference (2023)
+Presentation: HEC Paris Entrepreneurship Workshop (2021), NFN Young Scholars Workshop (2021), SFA (2022), HKUST (2021), UW Foster (2021), SSE (2021), Warwick (2021), CUHK Shenzhen (2021), University of Gothenburg (2022), EasternFA (2023), CES North America Conference (2023), EFA (2024)

 Abstract: This paper examines discrimination by early-stage US investors based on startup founders' gender and race using complementary field experiments.
 Consistent with the prediction of discrimination theories, results show that investors implicitly discriminate against women and Asians when evaluating attractive startups but favor them when evaluating struggling startups.
 Among multiple coexisting sources of discrimination identified, statistical discrimination and implicit discrimination are important reasons for investors' ``anti-minority'' behaviors.
 A novel consistent estimator is developed to measure the polarization of investors’ discrimination behaviors and their separate driving forces.
 Furthermore, gender homophily exists when investors provide anonymous encouragement to startup founders.

-4. "Does ESG Investing Help VC Funds to Attract Startups?
+Previously circulated as "Does ESG Investing Help VC Funds to Attract Startups?
 Experimental Evidence" 2022

 Best Paper Awards (ESG) at SWFA Annual Conference 2023